 - prohibits advertising vape and other alternate nicotine products as cessation devices or healthy alternatives to smoking and, among other provisions; and

 - requires the Alcoholic Beverage Control Board to regulate e-cigarettes and vape products.

 Although there are more than 15,000 flavors for vaping liquid, under the bill, retailers and manufacturers could only advertise the flavors of tobacco, mint or menthol on outdoor billboards.
 “They can advertise anywhere but billboards,” said Drummond.
-Businesses could continue to sell various vape flavors to adults but could only advertise those three flavors on billboards, under the bill sent to the governor.
+Businesses could continue to sell various vape flavors to adults but could only advertise those three flavors on billboards, under the law.

 In Alabama, almost 8,000 retailers sell tobacco products.
-The number of vape shops in the state is unknown since under current law those businesses are not required to have a tobacco permit.
+The number of vape shops in the state is unknown since under previous law those businesses were not required to have a tobacco permit.

 Meanwhile in the U.S. House of Representatives, U.S. Rep. Robert Aderholt, R-Haleyville, is the sponsor of legislation (HR 2084) to raise the minimum age to buy tobacco products to 21 and require more age verification for the online sale of vaping products.
 His bill has been assigned to the Energy and Commerce Committee.